IuriiPastushenko/Common-trips/README.md

-The application allows you to organize a trip between the points of departure and arrival for drivers and passengers.
+The application allows to organize a trip between the points of departure and arrival for drivers and passengers.
-The main role is the trip.
+The main role is Trip.
+Roles of customers: Driver, Passenger.
-Roles: Driver, Passenger.
-Each trip has one driver and several passengers (from 0 to the maximum, which is set by the driver)
+Each trip has one driver and several passengers (from 0 to the maximum, which is set by the driver) Each customer can be either a driver (in the presence of a car) or a passenger on various trips.
+The uniqueness of the user is ensured by checking for the uniqueness of his e-mail and phone number.

 Illustration:
 https://drive.google.com/file/d/1yvHQoY5DKfsVLIECVVIZCCglpgZdh7Og/view?usp=sharing

+Endpoints:
+1 Create customer: localhost:3000/customers

 Commits
 1 create_Trips_Drivers_Passengers
   Modules Trips, Drivers, Passengers were created.
   PostgreSQL database and ORM Typeorm were connected.
   Entities Trips, Drivers, Passengers were migrated to the database.

+2 create_Customer
+  Entities Driver and Passenger - merged into the entity Customer.
+  For customer was created method Create.